• Skip to primary navigation

 Can You Freeze Salsa?

-You might be surprised to hear that you can!
-Cooked salsa freezes well and can last 3-4 months in the freezer.
-Place cooled salsa in a freezer safe container or a Ziploc bag, removing any excess liquids.
+Yes!
+Cooked Salsa freezes well and can last 3-4 months in the freezer.
+Place cooled Salsa in a freezer safe container or a Ziploc bag.
 Leave enough room for expansion (about 1" from the top).
 Don't freeze salsa in glass jars as glass cracks, don't risk it.

 Full of flavor with smokey chipotles, garden fresh tomatoes and sweet chili peppers.
 A chunky chipotle salsa recipe that's perfect for canning.